Donkey Kong Country: Retrospective assessments

-False rumours spread that Donkey Kongs creator, Shigeru Miyamoto (pictured in 2013), disliked Donkey Kong Country.
+Unsubstantiated rumours spread that Donkey Kongs creator, Shigeru Miyamoto (pictured in 2015), disliked Donkey Kong Country.

-Reviewing the Virtual Console rerelease, Nintendo Life felt the visuals were still among the SNES's best, and Jeuxvideo.com said they had offered a new depth of realism.
+Reviewing the Virtual Console rerelease, Nintendo Life felt the visuals were still among the SNES's best, and Jeuxvideo.com said they had provided unprecedented realism.
 IGN and AllGame said the visuals remained impressive for the SNES (though IGN thought they were no longer as significant a draw), while GameSpot thought the graphics rivalled 32-bit consoles.
 Conversely, USGamer said that, though technically impressive, they did not age well, with "cringe-inducing", "paper-thin backgrounds".
 Hardcore Gaming 101 agreed, writing that the visuals looked plastic-like, did not hold up well once the novelty of pre-rendering had worn off, and were clearly experimental, even if their detail was admirable.
 Critics praised the GBC version for attempting to preserve the visuals in spite of hardware limitations, but criticised the GBA version's downgrades, which IGN considered detrimental to the experience.

 Donkey Kong Country became divisive in the years following its release.
 Eurogamer wrote that it became popular to dislike it in the early 2000s, and it was often described as one of the most overrated video games.
 For example, Vice wrote that it did not deserve to be considered a classic and, alongside GameSpy, called its gameplay unremarkable and lacking depth.
 According to IGN, critics accused Donkey Kong Country of "sacrificing gameplay for the sake of a short-run attention grab and quick impulse sales", which USGamer attributed to the "flimflammery of its visuals and the relative mundanity of its actual game design".
-USGamer wrote the game was often criticised as an example of style over substance, with gameplay that was arguably inferior to SNES launch games such as Super Mario World and Super Castlevania IV (1991).
+USGamer wrote that it was often criticised as an example of style over substance, with gameplay that was arguably inferior to SNES launch games such as Super Mario World and Super Castlevania IV (1991).
 GameSpy complained that Donkey Kong Country overshadowed games such as Yoshi's Island, which it considered superior.